Cubeir/Vanilla-RTX-Tuner/README.md

 ![vanilla-rtx-app-ui-in-game-images_2](https://github.com/user-attachments/assets/b56c6c67-cfa6-47a0-8c62-bc9220299981)

-Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export.
+Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export, you can also select up to one additional custom pack at a time.
-If packs are installed or reinstalled through the app, or if Preview button is toggled, checkboxes refresh.
+>  If Vanilla RTX packs are installed or reinstalled through the app, or if Preview button is toggled, checkboxes refresh.
 If multiple versions of the same Vanilla RTX variant are present, the newest will be picked, you can still select older versions manually from the list of local packs.

 - `Select a local pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select one pack to be tuned alongside any of the 3 primary Vanilla RTX variants.